damianhakert/damianhakert.github.io/source/handbook/marketing/demand-generation/business-development/index.html.md

 Welcome to GitLab and congratulations on landing a job with the best open source tech company, GitLab.
 We are excited to have you join the team!
 We look forward to working closely with you and seeing you grow and develop into a top performing salesperson.

-Our team consists of two functions, Business Development Representative (BDR) and Sales Development Representative (SDR).
-BDR focuses on qualifying inbound leads and SDR focuses on generating demand via outbound efforts.
+As a BDR your focus will be on qualifying inbound leads and SDR focuses on generating demand via outbound efforts.

 On this team we work hard, but have fun too.
 We will work hard to guarantee your success if you do the same.
 We value results, transparency, sharing, freedom, efficiency, frugality, collaboration, directness, kindness, diversity, solutions, and quirkiness.

-Being a BDR/SDR can come with what seems as long days, hard work, frustration, and even at times, failure.
+Being a BDR can come with what seems as long days, hard work, frustration, and even at times, failure.
 If you have the right mindset and come to work with a tenacious, hungry attitude you will see growth personally and in your career. security.
 GitLab is a place with endless opportunity.
 Let’s make it happen!

 #### Your Role<a name="Role"></a>

-As a BDR and SDR, you will be dealing with the front end of the sales process.
+As a BDR, you will be dealing with the front end of the sales process.
 You play a crucial role that helps bridge the gap between sales and marketing.
 You will be tasked with generating qualified opportunities for GitLab as you look for leads, research companies, industries, and different roles.

 As you gain knowledge, you will be able to aid these key players in solving problems within the developer lifecycle.
 There are numerous resources at your fingertips that we have created to help you in this process.
 You have: